AdamNas123/Poker-Hand-Sorter/README.md

 javac *.java
 jar cfm my-poker-solution.jar manifest.txt *.class
 ```

-This will create a new `my-poker-solution.jar` file that can be run using the command mentioned previously.
+This will first create class files for each java file, and then a new `my-poker-solution.jar` file that can be run using the command mentioned previously.